 December 2021: DOT ended the year on a downward trend as its price crashed further to $27.54.
 As of the time of writing, DOT hasn't shown any sign of recovery, plummeting further to around $20.

-Let’s take a look at how you can explore the trading and investment opportunities that Polkadot provides.
+Let’s take a look at how to explore the trading and investment opportunities that Polkadot provides.

 Polkadot is making waves in the crypto market with several protocol updates boosting the price of DOT.
 Polkadot’s price appreciation combined with the crypto market’s volatility makes DOT an exciting digital asset to trade.

-You can trade Polkadot tokens directly on numerous leading cryptocurrency exchanges or online brokerage platforms, like Axi, through crypto CFDs that enable traders to speculate on both rising and falling prices.
-You can get started on trading DOT through the steps below:
+Investors can trade Polkadot tokens directly on numerous leading cryptocurrency exchanges or online brokerage platforms, like Axi, through crypto CFDs that enable traders to speculate on both rising and falling prices.
+Traders can get started on trading DOT through the steps below:

 Learn more about how to trade cryptocurrency CFDs here.

-You can invest in DOT by purchasing the digital asset on a cryptocurrency exchange and securely storing it in a cold wallet for long-term safekeeping.
-You can follow the steps below to purchase the cryptocurrency.
+Traders can invest in DOT by purchasing the digital asset on a cryptocurrency exchange and securely storing it in a cold wallet for long-term safekeeping.
+Please follow the steps below to purchase the cryptocurrency.

-You can also choose to stake your DOT tokens to earn yield on your digital asset.
+Traders can also choose to stake DOT tokens to earn a yield on the digital asset.

-To buy DOT, you will have to open an account with a crypto exchange, own a DOT wallet, and have fiat currency at hand to make your purchase.
+To buy DOT, investors have to open an account with a crypto exchange, own a DOT wallet, and have fiat currency at hand to make a purchase.
 Use the steps below to buy DOT tokens:

 DOT is stored on cryptographically secured digital wallets, called cryptocurrency wallets, where owners can access their assets anytime.
-Based on your investment and security needs, you can store your DOTs in exchange wallets, hardware wallets, software wallets, web wallets, or paper wallets.
-With the following easy steps, you can safely store your DOT tokens:
+Based on the investment and security needs, traders can store DOTs in exchange wallets, hardware wallets, software wallets, web wallets, or paper wallets, Traders could safely store DOT tokens with the following easy steps.

 Discover the advantages and disadvantages of the Polkadot network below: